querkmachine/FSForms/_components/password.md

 If a data breach has occurred that includes user's account data you should require the user to change their password on their next interaction with the service.
 In this instance, you should force the new password to differ from the previous version.

-The `autocomplete` attribute values `current-password` and `new-password` can autofill existing passwords and help generate new passwords respectively.
-Many browsers will do this even if `autocomplete` is set to `off`.

 ### Validating input

 <figure class="iframe">